 - Integrate healthy eating into school goals or policies.

-- Participate in the BC School Fruit and Vegetable Nutritional Program, begin a Farm to School program and register with Action Schools!
-BC.
+- Participate in the BC School Fruit and Vegetable Nutritional Program or begin a Farm to School program.

 - Promote the Healthy Schools Network inquiry process to school staff.